 Allow sound and vibration for text messages

 You may not be receiving notification sounds for text messages because you disabled ringing alerts for the Messaging app.
-Here’s how you can allow sound and notification for text messages.
+Here’s how you can allow sound and notifications for text messages.

 Step 1: Go to Settings.